 The discovery has proven to be kind of a shock.
 The devices, which employ valves from pigs and cows, have been used for decades and are in thousands of patients around the world.
 As one cardiologist notes, the belief that tissue valves are less likely to be troubled by clots than mechanical valves has been “accepted dogma.”

 Doctors and the manufacturers say they are now working to try to understand what might be causing the problems.
 They note that in patients where problems have been detected, anticoagulants have helped.
-But they acknowledge that the drugs can also elevate the risk of dangerous internal bleeding in some patients.
+But they acknowledge that the drugs can also elevate the risk of dangerous internal bleeding and clot risk in some patients.

 The experts also say that they aren’t sure whether the valve problem causes significant ill effects in patients.
 For now, it appears that this is an issue that will have to be closely watched.